 Questions and Answers about the NPS Secondary Mark

-The Secondary Mark will be carefully licensed to ensure that its use is consistent with NPS values.
+The Secondary Mark is carefully licensed to ensure that its use is consistent with NPS values.
 As the official national charity of the NPS, the National Park Foundation is the authorized manager of the licensing program for the Secondary Mark and works closely with the NPS in the development and implementation of usage guidelines.

-In early 2018, it will be available to the in-park partner retail community through the ongoing retail-licensing program managed by the National Park Foundation and on a limited line of t-shirts beginning between late February and late March of 2018.
+In early 2018, it became available to the in-park partner retail community through the ongoing retail-licensing program managed by the National Park Foundation and on a limited line of t-shirts.
 Using lessons learned from this initial effort, other products are beginning to appear.

 Guidance is in development for for use of the Secondary Mark by parks, NPS programs, and other NPS partners.